 Knowing how to ask good questions to a mentor is key to a successful relationship.
 At MentorCruise, our mentees often wonder about how to ask the right questions that will lead to meaningful exchanges between the mentee and mentor.

 After all, there are so many questions, but not enough time to ask them all during mentoring sessions.
-Whether they’re on topics related to career paths, job search, how to ace job interviews, leadership lessons and so on, asking the right questions to your mentor is more of a skill that you can improve upon with the right tips.
+Whether they’re on mentoring topics related to career paths, job search, how to ace job interviews, leadership lessons and so on, asking the right questions to your mentor is more of a skill that you can improve upon with the right tips.

 As a mentorship platform, we’ve hosted so many successful mentorships.
 Many of them partly attribute their success to asking the right questions.
-As such, we’ve decided to put all their key learnngs on how to ask the right questions into a guide.
+As such, we’ve decided to put all their key learnings on how to ask the right questions into a guide.

 In your mentoring questions, good questions to ask your mentor are those that are clear and relevant to the mentor’s expertise.
 Normally when people look for a mentor, they’re looking for guidance to solve a specific issue in their career.